ojj11/analyse-control/README.md

 }
 ```

 Notice that `getForwardFlows()` returns an array.
-This is because at any point
+This is because:
-the flow could fork, when encountering an `IfStatement`, `WhileStatement`, or
+ - When encountering a fork in the control flow graph, ie. an `IfStatement`,
-similar conditional expression; both possible control flow progressions are
+    `WhileStatement`, or similar conditional expression: both possible control
-returned.
-Similarly, the control flow could also terminate (in non-looping
+    flow progressions are returned.
-programs) through the use of a `ThrowStatement` or the program naturally coming
+ - The control flow could also terminate (in non-looping programs) through the
-to the end of the script, then the array will be empty.
+    use of a `ThrowStatement` or the program naturally coming to the end of the script: then the array will be empty.

 The example code below shows how this functionality can be used to calculate
 the unique number of possible execution paths through a branching algorithm: